 This fall harvest salad with apple cider vinaigrette is perfect for meal prep using mason jars!
 Packed with butternut squash, winter greens, and quinoa, it’s a satisfying vegetarian salad that’s perfect for a quick lunch.

 This post may contain affiliate links for which I may earn a commission.*

 This easy fall salad is perfect for a grab-and-go meal when you’re working from home or for lunch at the office or school.
 It includes some of the best cool weather ingredients and a sweet and tangy salad dressing to pull it all together.

 So let’s get started!

 Baby kale or other greens

 Salt and pepper

-4 –Ball® Wide-Mouth Quart Jars
+Half Pint and Wide-Mouth Quart Jars

+If you have another squash on hand, feel free to use it.
+This recipe would work great with my Air Fryer Delicata Squash.
 Scroll down to see a list of substitutions if you’re missing anything from this list.

 Making your salad in a jar